 Email List Form Examples

-Note how they also offer an incentive here.
-By combining more than one element of effective mailing list invites, they pull in as many subscribers as possible.
+They also offer an incentive here.
+Combining more than one element of effective mailing list invites, they’re likely to attract a good number of subscribers.

 2. J. Crew Factory